preston-evans98/zebra-btc/README.md

 State:

-- persist block, transaction, UTXO, and nullifier indexes
+- persist block, transaction, and UTXOs
 - handle chain reorganizations

 Proof of Work:

-- validate equihash, block difficulty threshold, and difficulty adjustment
+- validate hash, block difficulty threshold, and difficulty adjustment
 - validate transaction merkle roots

 Validating proof of work increases the cost of creating a consensus split between `zebrad` and `bitcoind`.

-This release also implements some other Zcash consensus rules, to check that Zebra's [validation architecture](#architecture) supports future work on a full validating node:
+This release also implements some other Bitcoin consensus rules, to check that Zebra's [validation architecture](#architecture) supports future work on a full validating node:

 - block and transaction structure
-- checkpoint-based verification up to Sapling
 - transaction validation (incomplete)
 - transaction cryptography (incomplete)
 - transaction scripts (incomplete)